 We will start with a presentation and follow with a workshop.
 The presentation will cover the basics of what you need to know to get a good fit.
 We will talk about fabric characteristics, gauge, ease, measurements, sizing charts and more.
 Understanding these basic points will get you well on your way to making garments that fit you well.
 The points will be presented mostly in a knitting context but are universal enough that you can apply them to weaving and sewing projects as well.

 From Kathryn’s Ravelry project page: Sweater is handknit and customized to her measurements by Kathryn; pattern is Strokkur by Ysolda Teague; yarn is commercial yarn hand-dyed by Kathryn.
+“I’m happy to report this sweater still fits even with a bit of a baby belly!”

 You can find Kathryn’s fiber arts projects on Ravelry.